dtinth/vxchrome/README.md

 - Press `Ctrl+Shift+9` to start a stop the recognition in Thai language.

-- Languages and keyboard shortcuts can be customized.
+- Languages and keyboard shortcuts can be customized in the options.

 - Whatever you speak is copied into the clipboard, so you can paste into any apps immediately afterwards.
   If the recognition is incorrect, you can just re-speak it (or fix it manually).

 - Go to `chrome://extensions/shortcuts` to customize the keyboard shortcuts to your liking.
   On Windows and macOS, you may also set the shortcut to be global, so that you can use it outside Chrome.

-## How to develop

-### Set up

-1. Clone the project to your local machine.

-2. Go to `chrome://extensions` and enable the developer mode.

-3. Click “Load unpacked.”

-4. Select the project folder.